 \subsection{Training Details}

-For a fair comparison with earlier works, we initialize word and lemma embeddings with word2vec skip-gram vectors \cite{fares-etal-2017-word} (with dimensions 300 for English and 100 for the remaining languages).
+For a fair comparison with earlier works, we initialize word and lemma embeddings with word2vec skip-gram vectors \citep{fares-etal-2017-word} (with dimensions 300 for English and 100 for the remaining languages).
 We also randomly initialize 100-dimensional character-level embeddings and use 100 filters with a window size of 3 plus max-pooling for CNNs.
-For all languages, we additionally leverage 768-dimensional token-level representations extracted from the multilingual pre-trained language model \textsc{mBERT} \cite{devlin-etal-2019-bert} (concretely, {\tt bert-base-multilingual-cased}).
+For all languages, we additionally leverage 768-dimensional token-level representations extracted from the multilingual pre-trained language model \textsc{mBERT} \citep{devlin-etal-2019-bert} (concretely, {\tt bert-base-multilingual-cased}).
 As in most of the previous studies in SSA, we follow a greener and less resource-consuming strategy and do not fine-tune BERT-based embeddings during training.

-For all datasets, we use most hyper-parameters from \cite{fernandez-gonzalez-gomez-rodriguez-2020-transition} without further exploration.
-Specifically, we optimize our neural architecture with Adam \cite{Adam} and initial learning rate of $\eta_0 =$ 0.001, $\beta_1 =$ 0.9 and $\beta_2=$ 0.9.
-For reducing the impact of the gradient exploding effect, we apply a fixed decay rate of 0.75 and a gradient clipping of 5.0 \cite{gradientclipping}.
+For all datasets, we use most hyper-parameters from \citep{fernandez-gonzalez-gomez-rodriguez-2020-transition} without further exploration.
+Specifically, we optimize our neural architecture with Adam and initial learning rate of $\eta_0 =$ 0.001, $\beta_1 =$ 0.9 and $\beta_2=$ 0.9.
+For reducing the impact of the gradient exploding effect, we apply a fixed decay rate of 0.75 and a gradient clipping of 5.0.
 In addition, we exploit LSTMs with 512-dimensional hidden states for both the encoder and decoder.
-We apply a 0.33 dropout to all embeddings, and follow a recurrent dropout strategy \cite{recurrent_dropout} between hidden states and layers with a rate of 0.33.
+We apply a 0.33 dropout to all embeddings, and between hidden states and layers.
 All models are trained for 600 epochs with batch size 32, and beam-search decoding with beam size 5 is exploited for all experiments.
-Similarly to \cite{Barnes2021}, we choose the checkpoint with the highest LF$_1$ score on the development set and execute 5 times all models with different random initializations, reporting the average and standard deviation (the latter is presented in Appendix \ref{appendix}).
+Similarly to \citep{Barnes2021}, we choose the checkpoint with the highest LF$_1$ score on the development set and execute 5 times all models with different random initializations, reporting the average and standard deviation (the latter is presented in Appendix \ref{appendix}).